I'm a Celebrity...Get Me Out of Here!: Filming location

 In August 2020, it was confirmed that due to the COVID-19 pandemic and related travel restrictions, the 20th UK series would be filmed in Gwrych Castle in Abergele, North Wales.
-Due to the COVID-19 pandemic, the 15th season of the German version, was originally planned for 2021 to take place for the first time in the history of the show not in Australia, but in North Wales, at Gwrych Castle.
-On 22 October 2020, it was announced that production in Wales was cancelled and that broadcaster RTL was working on a new concept.
-On 2 August 2021, it was announced that, due to Australia's border remaining closed amid COVID-19 restrictions in the country, filming for the UK version would again be taking place at Gwrych Castle in Abergele, Wales.
+Due to the COVID-19 pandemic, the 15th season of the German version was originally planned for 2021 to take place for the first time in the history of the show not in Australia, but in North Wales, at Gwrych Castle.
+However, on 22 October 2020, it was announced that production in Wales had been cancelled and that broadcaster RTL was working on a new concept.
+On 2 August 2021, it was announced that, due to Australia's border remaining closed amid COVID-19 restrictions in the country, filming for the British version would again be taking place at Gwrych Castle in Abergele, Wales.
 As part of the agreement with Gwrych Castle Preservation Trust, ITV announced it would continue to help support the ongoing restoration project of the site.

 The Australian series is usually filmed in Blyde River Canyon near Hoedspruit and Kruger National Park, in South Africa.
-The seventh season however was pre-recorded in Australia during late 2020 at the site used by the British and German versions since 2003.
+The seventh season, however, was pre-recorded in Australia during late 2020 at the site used by the British and German versions since 2003.
 On 18 October 2021, it was announced by RTL that the German version would now be filmed at the same location in South Africa instead of its usual home in Australia, taking the filming slot previously occupied by the Australian version.
 In September 2022, it was confirmed that ITV would pre-record a special "All-Stars" series in South Africa, featuring former campmates and scheduled to air in 2023.

-Other versions of the show have been filmed in Argentina, Brazil, Columbia, Costa Rica, the Dominican Republic, Suriname, Indonesia and Malaysia.
+Other versions of the show have been filmed in Argentina, Brazil, Colombia, Costa Rica, the Dominican Republic, Suriname, Indonesia and Malaysia.